ismailariyan/print-reminder/README.md

 ### Notifications

 - **Periodic Check:** Regularly checks if the printer hasn't been used within the set interval.
-- **Desktop Notifications:** Sends a desktop notification using `plyer` to remind the user to print.
+- **Desktop Notifications:** Sends a desktop notification to remind the user to print.

 ## Usage